 Characteristics of software development automation

-- A common code repository – In automated software development, there is a single common code repository where all developers place the code they write.
-The repository then becomes the sole source of software in the project.
+- Common code repository – In automated software development, there is a single common code repository where all developers place the code they write.
+The repository becomes the sole source of software in the project.

-- Standardized build process – Automated software development involves having a standardized build-process in place.
-This helps in creating and building subsequent software copies with ease.
+- Standardized build process – Automated software development involves a standardized build process, that helps create and build subsequent software copies.
 It also allows every developer and tester to use the same process for obtaining the current software version.

 - Quick build process – Since the software package building process is quick, it allows testing and implementing fixes multiple times.